 When buying a white goods appliance you might expect that if you pay more you will get a better quality appliance.
 So the question is, if you pay an extra £50, or even £100’s more for a more expensive model (from the same brand), will you get a more reliable washing machine?
 The answer is No.

-If you paid an extra £50 or even £100’s more for a more expensive model from a specific brand, will you get a more reliable washing machine?
-No. You'll get a bigger drum, faster spin, and more options, but the build quality will almost certainly be the same or not substantially different.
+You might get a bigger drum, a faster spin, and more options, but the build quality will almost certainly be exactly the same, or not substantially different.

-If you want a better quality washing machine, you need to choose a better brand
+Want better quality washing machine?
+You need a better brand

-Example: Miele’s entry level washing machine is considerably better quality, could last 2 or 3 times longer, and will be much quieter and more reliable than Hotpoint's top of the range washing machine – but they are pretty similar in price.
-The difference will be that the Miele is far better built but the Hotpoint (or other brands in same price range) will have a much bigger drum, faster spin speed etc.
+Here is a great example.
+Miele’s entry level washing machine is considerably better quality, could last 2 or 3 times longer, and will be much quieter and more reliable than Hotpoint's top of the range washing machine.
+And yet they are virtually the same price.
+The difference is that the Miele is far better built, but the Hotpoint (or other brands in same price range) will have a much bigger drum, faster spin speed etc.

 With budget washing machines you could even argue their most basic model is probably better

 Compare the basic entry model of each brand of washing machine you are interested in.
-So if you see a £500 washing machine, but they do a basic model at just £290, you know that the £500 washing machine is likely to be built to the same build quality as the £250 washing machine, the rest of your money is going on features.
+So if you see a £580 washing machine, but they do a basic model at just £290, you should know that the £580 washing machine is likely to be built to the same build quality as the £290 washing machine.
+The rest of your money is going on features.